mbm110/MSN-GUARD/CONTRIBUTING.md

 ## Pull requests

-1. Start from the latest `main` branch.
+1. Start from the latest `master` branch.
 2. Keep each pull request focused on one problem.
 3. Explain the user-visible change and test coverage in the description.
 4. Run the relevant Gradle build before requesting review.